OpenTreeOfLife/taxomachine/TESTS.md

-Example curl calls and their expected return values:
+Currently, there are no automated tests for taxomachine or its services.
+You may test the services by querying them using cURL or other clients.
+Here are some cURL calls and their expected return values:

 ```bash
 curl -X POST http://devapi.opentreeoflife.org/taxomachine/ext/taxonomy/graphdb/about